I am not happy. This leaves those us Granville residents without any voice at all in the NSW Labor Shadow cabinet. It is a big blow.

 Now I am Granville till I die.
 I have "2142" tatooed across my heart.

 But... well with all the heat we've been getting with this unseemly branch stacking scandal (I've heard property prices have dropped) ... well I thought there can't be any harm in checking out the neighouring places.
 Just to take a look.

 And so on this day I set out to do something I had never done before.
 I would walk eastwrds to Clyde Train Station and there, I'd cross the train lines to the northern side, and walk streets of Clyde.

 This was as far as I'd ever gone before:

 On the other side was unknown territory.
 Forget branch stacking, did they even have Labor Party branches?

 I walked forward with trepidation.
 I had to stop half way across to gather my courage.

 It was when I began my descent on the other side of the tracks that I began to grasp just why these streets had such a notorious rep:

 Look I'll not deny the sign caused me pause.
 But it takes a bit more than the threat of entering Kelly Country to scare me.
-I used hangout with the Kellys back in the day.
+I used hangout with the Kellys' back in the day.
 In fact I was known as the "Fifth Kelly", like with Stu Sutcliffe and the Beatles, only I didn't die of a brain haemorrhage but was kicked out of the Kelly Gang for excessive drunkardness.
-Which, if you ever saw how those bastards drank, you'd realise was a big achievement.
+Which, if you ever saw how those bastards drank, you'd know was an achievement.